Actively Recruiting

 - Known indeterminate liver nodules on prior imaging requiring ongoing MRI or CT follow-up

-- Previous liver cancer treated with curative intent and still followed with contrast CT or MRI for recurrence
+- Previous hepatocellular carcinoma treated with curative intent and still followed up with CT or MRI with contrast for possible recurrence

 - Unlikely to comply with study procedures as judged by local investigator